-The Group's share of the profit or loss of its associates is shown on the face of profit or loss after tax and non-controlling interests in the subsidiaries of associates.
+The Group's share of the profit or loss of its associates is the profit attributable to equity holders of the associate and, therefore, is the profit or loss after tax and non-controlling interests in subsidiaries of associates.

 When the Group's share of losses in an associate equals or exceeds its interest in the associate, the Group does not recognise further losses, unless it has incurred obligations or made payments on behalf of the associate.